corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 \end{definition}

 Impose the revlex order on the $N_\bullet^+$ and $N_\bullet^-$ to emphasize the sizes of smaller neighborhoods.
-Sequences with more large values indicate points with lower ego-ranks to or from more other points.
+Sequences with more large values indicate points with lower out-ranks to or from more other points.

 We now define counterparts to the minmax and maxmin procedures to be used with these totally ordered sequences.

 \begin{lemma}
-    Let $q$ be an ego-stance on $X$ with associated neighborhoods $N_\bullet^\pm$.
+    Let $q$ be a relative rank on $X$ with associated neighborhoods $N_\bullet^\pm$.
     Then, given $Y\subset X$,
     \begin{align*}
         \maxmin(Y;X,q) &= \{x\in X\wo \cl{Y}\mid N_\bullet^-(x,Y) = \max_{y\in X\wo \cl{Y}}{N_\bullet^-(y,Y)}\} \\